arijitdas123student/RAKphysiotherapy/README.md

 ● Edge Impulse studio (for training the model and doing a live classification)

-● balenaCloud and balenaOS (for creating the LoRa gateway to communicate to TTN using the latest LoRa BasicStation protocol)
+● balenaCloud and balenaOS (for enabling the LoRa gateway to communicate to TTN using the latest LoRa BasicStation protocol)

 ● The Things Network (sending data to TTN server and sharing the data feed to the doctor)